BlueeQ/mu-acrylic-repo/README.md

 ### Final note

 I am providing these files free of charge, hence should anything happen during manufacturing or there are errors spotted, I am not one to be held accountable.
 Should you have any issues, please message me on discord at cinna#5464 and I can update the files ASAP.
 More pics will be included in the future.
+These files are likely always going to be WIP until they reach a level where issues are not reported.
+A lot of issues from previous protos have been fixed, but nothing is concrete.